thelegendofmario/open-scouting/README.md

 Next, create a new branch and implement your changes.
 You can install this project locally for testing by following the steps in [Development Installation](#development-installation).
 Once you've made your changes, please open a pull request into the `development` branch, and your changes will be reviewed.

-Eventually, `development` will be merged into `main` and your changes will be released into production.
+Eventually, `development` will be merged into `main` and your changes will be released into production with a new release.
 Thanks for your contribution!

 ## To-Do
 - [x] Basic features